 To clear this doubt, candidates are suggested to scroll down the article.

 Graduate Aptitude Test in Engineering (GATE)

-It is an all India entrance examination which is jointly conducted by seven IITs (Indian Institute of Technology) and IISc (Indian Institute of Science).
+It is an all-India entrance examination that is jointly conducted by seven IITs (Indian Institute of Technology) and IISc (Indian Institute of Science).

 The scorecard or rank of Graduate Aptitude Test in Engineering qualified candidates can be used for admission to various master’s programs and direct Doctoral programs.

 The exam is conducted for examining the ability of an aspirant in various undergraduate programs in Architecture/Engineering/Technology and providing admissions to post-graduate level programs in the same fields.